 Cell/Smart phones (and related devices) may be used on campus only in the office, faculty room, or in an empty classroom if a teacher needs to make a phone call.
-While common sense exceptions exist for teachers for pedagogical and emergency reasons, these devices are not to be used elsewhere on either campus - by students, teachers, parents or employees of the school.
+While common sense exceptions exist for teachers for pedagogical (such as videotaping a play or taking pictures of work and students) and emergency reasons, these devices are not to be used elsewhere on either campus-by students, teachers, parents or employees of the school.
 If you see a student using a cell phone, please notify a staff or faculty member.
 If adults are seen using a cell phone on campus they will be asked to step off campus or into the office to complete their call.